rah55/react-js/README.md

 1. Allow CORS(cross origin ) because this will allow to fetch the swiggy api to our project.
 2. Install Parcel (bundlers) using [npm install parcel] and for developer machine use [npm install -D parcel].
+3. Install react using npm install react.
+4. Install react-dom using npm install react-dom.
+5. For run the server type [npx parcel index.html] it will start the project.

    About the project